Large and moderate deviation for rough slow-fast system with level 3 geometric rough path: Introduction

-According to the averaging principle, under suitable conditions, the effective dynamics of a slow system can be described by an averaged system as the time-scale parameter tends to zero \cite{2021Pei}.
-This is defined by the invariant probability measure of the fast variable and the ``frozen" slow one, as described in references.
-When $H\in (1/3,1/2)$, the averaging principle for slow-fast SDEs or SPDEs are given in \cite{2023Pei, 2022Inahama,Pei2025}.
-When the sample paths of FBM are rougher, that is $H\in (1/4,1/3)$, the averaging principle for the slow-fast system is also constructed \cite{2025Inahama} The averaging principle can be viewed as a form of the law of large numbers.
-Our focus is on the asymptotic behaviour of the slow component, $X^{\varepsilon,\delta}$ around its averaged system, i.e. the LDP and MDP.
-When $H=1/2$, the aforementioned slow-fast system degenerates into one driven by standard Brownian motion (BM).
-The LDP has been established by applying the weak convergence method \cite{2012Dupuis}.
 Subsequently, the LDP for slow-fast system with BM were established by combining weak convergence and Khasminskii averaging technique \cite{2020Large}, or the viable pair method \cite{2017Morse,2019Hu}.
 Based on this, the LDP for other types of slow-fast (partial) systems was also established \cite{Liu2020, 2023Hong}.
-The situation will be more complex when the Hurst parameter $H\neq 1/2$.
+The situation will be more complicated when the Hurst parameter $H\neq 1/2$.
 When the Hurst parameter is in the range $H\in(1/2,1)$, the LDP for the aforementioned slow-fast system driven by mixed FBM was established via variational representation for FBM and the weak convergence method \cite{2023Inahama}.
 Furthermore, it was demonstrated that the LDP can be obtained by combining the weak convergence and viable pair method \cite{2021Bourguin,2025Gailus}, which can also be extended to the MDP \cite{2023Gasteratos}.